ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 the same trigger delay of 1 second.
 Commander will now give more time to EKF2 to reset itself before switching to altitude mode.
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:Hard-coded-timing
 ### Keyword
 increase
 ### Note
+Delay time for nav_test increased from 1 second to 2 so that the commander will have more time to reset itself.

 ## Commit #849
 ### Hash